chackney/software-development-standards/standards/common_coding_standards.md

 ### All code has dependency checking

-No out of date dependencies or libraries with known vulnerabilities.
+No out of date dependencies or libraries with known vulnerabilities. [see security standards](../principles/security_principles.md))

 ## Status